puppetlabs/packaging/README.md

 For tasks carried out on the static Jenkins job, the script must be manually added to the job's configuration.
 The script in its entirety can be seen [here.](https://github.com/Whopper92/buildboard#groovyScript)

+## dynamic `:jenkins:` task workflow

-The second, more recent, jenkins-based workflow is for initiating the "uber_build", or a package build for all of our target platforms.
+The recommended and far simpler jenkins-based workflow is for initiating the "uber_build", or a package build for all of our target platforms.

+The uber_build is invoked as "pl:jenkins:uber_build" or "pe:jenkins:uber_build"
+depending on if this is a FOSS or PE package.

 This workflow doesn't actually use a static job on the jenkins-server.
 Instead it _creates_ the jenkins jobs for you, on-demand.
 Specifically, it creates two jenkins-jobs, and can create an optional third.

 The first job is a matrix job, the cells of which are individual package tasks for all of the build targets.
 This job takes four parameters: